FatimaIsmailHere/AI-Stylist/replit.md

 - **SearchService**: Provides web search functionality using DuckDuckGo for similar outfits

 ### Data Model Structure
-- **User Management**: Basic user system with outfit history tracking
+- **User Management**: Simplified user system with username and email only - no passwords or authentication
 - **Outfit Storage**: Photo URLs with detection timestamps and user associations
 - **Clothing Items**: Detailed item records with type, color palette, and bounding box data
 - **Recommendations**: AI-generated styling suggestions linked to specific outfits
 - **Fashion Trends**: Seasonal trend data storage for future enhancements

-### Authentication & Authorization
+### User System
-Currently implements a simplified user system with basic user ID handling.
-The architecture supports future implementation of proper authentication mechanisms.
+The system uses a simplified approach where users are created/identified by username and email combination.
+No authentication or password storage is implemented - users simply provide their username and email when uploading outfit images.
+The system automatically creates new users or associates uploads with existing users based on these credentials.

 ### File Processing Pipeline
 1. Image upload through FastAPI file handling